"Zero Dark Thirty" wins best film award a second time

 Bigelow was named best director and Jessica Chastain, who plays the starring role of a young CIA officer pursuing bin Laden, was named best actress by the NBR.

-Bradley Cooper took home best actor honors for his portrayal of a bipolar, former teacher in the film "Silver Linings Playbook."
+Bradley Cooper took home best actor honours for his portrayal of a bipolar, former teacher in the film "Silver Linings Playbook."

 " 'Zero Dark Thirty' is a masterful film," NBR President Annie Schulhof said in a statement.
 "Kathryn Bigelow takes the viewer inside a definitive moment of our time in a visceral and unique way.
 It is exciting, provocative and deeply emotional."